It's time for another installment in our highly popular "tangled wiring" series.

 The lake was named for the Russian research station that sits above its southern tip - a place where in 1983 the temperature fell below -129°F (-89°C), the coldest ever recorded temperature on Earth."

-"If one recent published research report can be believed, at least one spore-forming microbe survived unthinkable extremes of time, reviving after being dormant for 250 million years."
+As an added interest for its scientific exploration, this freshwater lake can harbour ancient forms of life (according to this article) "If one recent published research report can be believed, at least one spore-forming microbe survived unthinkable extremes of time, reviving after being dormant for 250 million years."

 More than 145 lakes have been identified beneath the thick Antarctic ice sheet.
 Most of these lakes, covered between 3-4 kilometers of ice, are several kilometers long.
 See the exceptional flash animation about how these lakes form and evolve here